-These cravings are intense desires to eat specific foods that feel almost impossible to resist, and it can happen whether or not you’re hungry.
-While these cravings might appear in the first trimester, the second trimester of your pregnancy is usually the most common time for unusual food cravings.
+When do they happen?
+While some cravings might appear in the first trimester, the second trimester of your pregnancy is usually the most common time for unusual food cravings

-Not all pregnant women are lucky enough to crave healthy foods, you might be dreaming of a greasy pizza, or a sugary treat right now.
-Whatever your cravings, it’s vital to make the baby’s health a priority.
+Not all pregnant women are lucky enough to crave healthy foods.
+You might be dreaming of a greasy pizza or a sugary treat right now.

-Eat Before You Shop
+1. Eat Before You Go Food Shopping

 An easy mistake to make, but not eating before you go grocery shopping is a dangerous game to play, whether or not you’re pregnant.
 Hungrily eyeing up all the sweet treats and savory snacks on the shelves while doing the weekly shop makes it so much harder to resist the urge to buy junk food.